hamdinawfel/DesignPatterns/README.md

 # DesignPatterns

+## Builder
+Builder : When piecewise object construction is complicated provide an API for doing it succintly

+- Some objects are simple and can be created in a single constrictor call
+- Other objects require a lot of ceremony to create
+- Having an object with 10 conscructor parametres is not productive
+- Insead , opt for piecewise construction

 ## Factory
 > Factory Design Pattern.
 A factory is class will create and deliver objects based on the incoming parameters.